-Pakistan and Kazakhstan have committed to enhancing industrial cooperation, economic development, and bilateral trade following high-level discussions in Islamabad on Thursday.
+Pakistan and Kazakhstan have pledged to enhance industrial cooperation, economic development, and bilateral trade after high-level discussions in Islamabad on Thursday.

 Strengthening Economic Bonds

-In a pivotal meeting for advancing Pakistan’s economic diplomacy, Haroon Akhtar Khan, Special Assistant to the Prime Minister on Industries and Production, met with Yerzhan Kistafin, Kazakhstan’s Ambassador to Pakistan.
-These discussions explored new opportunities to expand bilateral relations and identify untapped potential for economic cooperation across various sectors.
+A pivotal meeting advancing Pakistan’s economic diplomacy took place between Haroon Akhtar Khan, the Special Assistant to the Prime Minister on Industries and Production, and Yerzhan Kistafin, Kazakhstan’s Ambassador to Pakistan.
+The discussions focused on exploring new opportunities to expand bilateral relations and uncover untapped potential for economic cooperation across different sectors.

 Key Areas of Cooperation

-The two countries are focused on deepening engagement in multiple sectors to benefit both economies.
+The two countries aim to deepen engagement in numerous sectors, benefiting both economies.
 Priority sectors for cooperation include:

 - Industrial cooperation initiatives